irmen/prog8/docs/source/programming.rst

 	Sum of the values in the non-scalar (array or matrix) value x

 len(x)
-    Number of values in the non-scalar (array or matrix) value x.
+    Number of values in the array or matrix value x, or the number of characters in a string (excluding the size or 0-byte).
-    (This is different from the number of *bytes* in memory if the datatype isn't byte)
+    Note: this can be different from the number of *bytes* in memory if the datatype isn't a byte.

 lsb(x)
     Get the least significant byte of the word x.